Sapunov/qua/qua-ui/README.md

 # Install

-`git clone this-project`

-`cd qua && npm i`
+Install with comand `cd qua/qua-ui && npm i`

-# Client
+# Qua-ui

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.24.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Code scaffolding

-Run `ng generate component component-name` to generate a new component.
-You can also use `ng generate directive/pipe/service/class/module`.
+Start with proxy to backend `ng serve --proxy-config proxy.conf.json`.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+Use the `--prod` flag for a production build.